w3c-fedid/FedCM/explorations/service_worker_interception.md

 | No cache + network fails | ❌ Returns network error | ✅ Can return graceful error |

 The key gap is the third scenario: when cached content has expired and the browser attempts revalidation, but the network is unavailable, the browser returns a network error rather than serving the stale content.
 Service Workers enable "stale-if-error" behavior that HTTP caching alone doesn't provide.

+> **Caveat for FedCM**: The above applies to individual requests.
+In FedCM, `/.well-known` and `/config.json` are precursor requests that must succeed before `/accounts`, `/token`, or `/disconnect` can be made.
+Under the current proposal, these config endpoints bypass SW.
+This means SW only helps with **partial outages** (config servers reachable, auth servers down).
+To enable true network-failure resilience, SW interception would need to be allowed on `/.well-known` and `/config.json` as well—while keeping `/client_metadata` blocked to preserve privacy (since it contains RP identity).

 **Service Worker capabilities**:
 - **Request signing (DPoP)**: Add proof-of-possession assertions to prevent token theft